 Think not just personal hygiene, but also keeping your home clean in the winter.
 Whenever one of us gets sick, I go around multiple times a day wiping down door knobs and handles with cleaning wipes.
 This helps to minimize the chances that the sick person is sharing their germs with the rest of us!

 And as you’re prepping all that food for holiday guests, make sure your kitchen is clean enough for the task.
 You DON’T want your guests getting sick from your food!
-So keep your kitchen germ-free with colour-coded boards to make food prep safer.
+So keep your kitchen germ-free with color-coded boards to make food prep safer.
 Microwave damp sponges for a minute (or run them through the dishwasher) regularly so they don’t harbor germs.
 And of course, make sure you’re regularly swapping out those dishtowels for clean ones (at least once a day for us).
 And keep those countertops clean with antibacterial wipes or sprays as often as needed (again, usually at least once for every meal you prep).

 This is an important tip for kids of all ages.
 Sharing is nice; sharing germs, not so much.